Kaizen Fistula Care

 Treating Stage 2:

-Stage 2 abscesses require immediate surgical intervention due to the increased risk of complications like fistulas (tunnels connecting the abscess to the anus) and sepsis.
+Stage 2 abscesses require immediate surgical intervention due to the increased risk of complications like fistulas and sepsis.

 Stage 2 Surgery: